emtneutrino/races/README.md

 COMMAND DETAILS
 ---------------
-Type `/races` to see the list of available races commands
+Type `/races` to see the list of available races commands.

 Type `/races edit` until you see the message 'Editing started' to start editing waypoints.
 Once you are finished, type `/races edit` until you see the message 'Editing stopped' to stop editing.
 You cannot edit waypoints if you are joined to a race.
 Leave the race or finish it first.